junior91185/broadcasting-and-DoS-mitigation/README.md

 ## Overview

-This project was developed as part of a hands-on lab for *Introduction to Cryptography and Computer Security - Fall 2024*.
+This project was developed as part of a hands-on lab for *Introduction to Cryptography and Computer Security.
 It demonstrates:
 - Client-server communication using UDP.
 - Broadcasting messages from the client to the server.
 - Implementation of DoS (Denial of Service) mitigation strategies.